-- 11.1 Highway Business and Hamlet Commercial development shall be located in the areas identified on Map 5 and 6.
-Other local neighbourhood commercial areas may be allowed, where they do not detract from the development of the Hamlet Commercial area and a demand has been demonstrated. - 11.2 Development areas should proceed in an orderly and efficient manner and be supported by cost effective and efficient changes to the County's existing infrastructure and transportation networks.
+- 11.1 Highway business development shall be located in the areas identified on Map 5.
+Highway Business and Hamlet Commercial development shall be located in the areas identified on Map 5 and 6. - 11.2 Development areas should proceed in an orderly and efficient manner and be supported by cost effective and efficient changes to the County's existing infrastructure and transportation networks.